 There’s nothing worse than being stuck in a hot, stuffy car for a long period of time so be sure to check your air conditioning is working before you set off.
 Do this at least a week before you’re due to leave so any problems can be fixed.

 If you’re travelling by car and have young children, chances are you won’t have enough boot space for all of the suitcases and will have to strap some to the roof.
 Before you start putting items on the roof check your car handbook to find out what the maximum permitted roof load is.
 Ensure that your items are secure before you set off and stop regularly to check that the ties haven’t become loose.
 This is important not only for your safety but for other road users safety too, should one of the suitcases become loose and fall off on the motorway it could cause a serious accident.

 Test your breaks and lights before setting off on your journey to make sure both are working correctly.
 If you have any problems with your breaks or lights, get them checked before you travel and allow time for any fixes to be carried out.

 Windscreen wipers and screen wash

 If your travelling across the UK, chances are you will travel through the four seasons thanks to our lovely British weather.
 That’s why it’s important to check your window wipers are working correctly and can handle any weather that might come your way.
-Checking you have adequate screen wash is also important as if you’re travelling a long distance your windscreen will get dirty and need cleaned at some stage.
+Checking you have adequate screen wash is also important as if you’re travelling a long distance your windscreen will get dirty and need to be cleaned at some stage.

 Water, oil and coolant